google.com, pub-6913482281658882, DIRECT, f08c47fec0942fa0

 top of page

-• Writer's pictureJason Haskins
+Writer's pictureJason Haskins

 Keeping up with the June(ses)

-Thunderstorms -- mixed in with a flurry of hail and a deluge of rain -- closed out the month of May.
+Thunderstorms, mixed in with a flurry of hail and a deluge of rain, closed out the month of May.
 Fifteen minutes bursts of precipitation were followed by sunshine and rainbows, almost pushing from the memory the calamity that brought the serenity.

 Writing can sometimes have the same effect.

 Sitting down to hammer out a few words, a few pages, and sometimes complete gibberish is often the most difficult part of the process.
-Building up the courage to put pen to paper -- or keystrokes to document -- is the gathering of the clouds on the horizon.
+Building up the courage to put pen to paper, or keystrokes to document, is the gathering of the clouds on the horizon.

 What happens next is a flurry of words, doodles, and more.
 Some days, one can be in such a zone that the pages grow without nary a second thought.
 On other days, the words arrive slowly, with meticulous and purposeful thought.

-The most important part is that the words flow, that pages expand, and stories grow.
+The most important part is that words flow, pages expand, and stories grow.
 Writers give over a world of stories, with mini-stories built within, eventually leading to pride and stillness in the brain.

 Until the next day arrives, along with it the next idea, in turn starting the process all over again.